cvu-opensource/GeeksHacking-HackOMania2025/README.md

 ## HackOMania 2025 - Product of Team Perchance

 ## **Overview**
-This project was developed during the **HackOMania 2025 Hackathon organised by GeeksHacking**.
-Out of 3 problem statements, we chose to tackle the **'Geek Connect: Find Your Tribe IRL'** challenge, where participants were invited to _build a platform that fosteres real-world connections within the Geek community_.
+This project was developed during the **HackOMania 2025 Hackathon organized by GeeksHacking**.
+Out of 3 problem statements, we chose to tackle the **'Geek Connect: Find Your Tribe IRL'** challenge, where participants were invited to _build a platform that fosters real-world connections within the Geek community_.

 **GeekedIn** is a platform designed to help geeks connect based on their interests, enabling collaboration, in-person interactions, and event discovery.
-It focuses on being an all-in-one platform that adopts and integrates the best features of other websites, including a community forum page, challenges of the day, event finder with an interactive map and so on.
+It focuses on being an **all-in-one platform** that adopts and integrates the best features of other websites, including a community forum page, challenges of the day, an event finder with an interactive map, and more.
 It also goes beyond simple networking by modeling deep relationships between people, events, and products, powered by a custom recommendation algorithm that leverages similarity search.

 ### **Key Features**
 ✅ **Dynamic UI** – Built with TypeScript and deployed on Node.js, featuring four main interactive pages:
 - 🏠 **Main Page** – Discover posts by fellow geeks, compete to complete daily challenges or connect with similar geeks
-- 📅 **Events** – Find local meetups and tech gatherings organised by organisations or fellow geeks
+- 📅 **Events** – Find local meetups and tech gatherings organized by organizations or fellow geeks
-- 💬 **Forums** – Engage in geeky discussions, seek guidance or share ideas with one another
+- 💬 **Forums** – Engage in geeky discussions, seek guidance, or share ideas
 - 👤 **Profile** – Customize and manage your personal geek profile, sharing your projects, events, skills and aspirations

 ✅ **Graph-Based Backend** – Neo4j serves as the core database, storing: